|

 again, I am not "Mr. super-experienced pilot" here.
 Both

 of us felt pretty lucky about the encounter though.
+Next flight is scheduled for Wednesday, and

 it is supposed to be solo to Hoquiam and back.
 I am really looking